Home > Health Insurance Marketplace > Rhode Island Heath Insurance Marketplace

 - Visit HealthSource RI, which is the state’s health insurance exchange (Marketplace).
 It will allow you to compare available health plans, determine whether you’re eligible for financial assistance, and enroll in a health plan.

-- Enroll in a health insurance plan through HealthSource RI with the help of an insurance broker, Navigator, certified application counselor or an approved enhanced direct enrollment entity.8 (There is no charge to have assistance with the plan selection and enrollment process.)
+- Enroll in a health insurance plan through HealthSource RI with the help of an insurance broker, Navigator, or certified application counselor.
+There is no charge to have assistance with the plan selection and enrollment process.

 How can I find affordable health insurance in Rhode Island?